leonwigley/leonwigley/README.md

 <div>
-<h2>Hi, I'm Leon.</h2> <p>As a self-taught programmer, I'm dedicated to expanding my skill-set and gaining experience to advance my career in web development.
+<h2>Hi, I'm Leon.</h2> <p>I'm self-taught and dedicated to expanding my skill-set whilst gaining experience to advance my career in web development.
 I'm actively seeking my first role as a web developer or software intern.</p>
-<p>I continuously improve my skills by testing and solving problems, and I'm excited to apply my knowledge to real-world projects.</p>
+<p>I continuously improve my skills by solving problems and launching web apps.
+I just really like using my ideas to build stuff that the world might need.</p>
 </div>

 <div>